ElianHugh/hotwater/README.md

 <!-- badges: end -->

+> [!NOTE]
+> This package is under active development and its functionality may change over time.

 - autoreload for plumber
 - auto-refresh the browser when a change is made
-- run from the commandline with the `/exec/hotwater` bash script
+- run hotwater from the commandline via included bash script

 ## Installation